cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 BLS is a digital signature scheme with compression properties.
-With a given set of signatures (sig_1, ..., sig_n) anyone can produce a compressed signature sig_compressed.
+With a given set of signatures (signature\_1, ..., signature\_n) anyone can produce a compressed signature signature\_compressed.
 The same is true for a set of private keys or public keys, while keeping the connection between sets (a compressed public key is associated to its compressed public key).
 Furthermore, the BLS signature scheme is deterministic, non-malleable,